 Various covert means were engaged in order to not only control population but also manipulate it in favor of what the Reich and the Empire saw as desirable stock.
 Meanwhile, the more powerful resistance groups in conjunction with certain dissident corporations infiltrated these efforts and countered many of their effects.
 The end result was a population boom of unparalleled proportions.

 One of the primary focuses of the Reich and later adopted by the Empire (because of its effectiveness) was forced relocation of people groups in order to water down various cultures and ethnicity to make it easier to integrate them into Reich or Imperial society.
 They saw that if they could force the loss of culture and ethnicity in people groups, these people would latch onto whatever was dominant.
 It worked in many cases.
 Millions of people groups were uprooted and moved to completely different parts of the world, sometimes without warning.
 This not only caused disruption within the diversity cultures but also in efforts to organize resistance.
 These people groups were commonly used in forced or low-wage labor in developing various regions of the world for the Reich’s or Empire’s purposes.

 Another motivation behind these relocation programs was the idea that “inferior genetics” lines would not survive long in environments dramatically different from the environments they evolved in.
 Traditionally equatorial peoples were moved to the north and vice-versa.
 Unfortunately, this part of their plan backfired.
 The relocated populations primarily flourished no matter where they were moved.

 The end result was two-fold.
 Despite the Reich/Empire’s efforts, the people remained resilient and enduring.
 Over several generations, human ethnicity and national identity became a thing of the past.
 The divisions of humanity were defined by the powers that be.
-In the case of the Reich, the division is between Übermensch and Untermensch.
-In Nippon, it is between true people of Japanese descent and everyone else.
+In the case of the Reich, the division is between Übers and Minders.
+In the Empire, it is between true people of Imperial descent and everyone else.